openego/eGon-data/CONTRIBUTING.rst

 2. Create a branch for your issue related development from the dev-branch following our branch naming convention::

-    git checkout -b `features/#<issue-id>-very-brief-description`
+    git checkout -b `<prefix>/#<issue-id>-very-brief-description`

-   where `issue-id` is the issue number on GitHub.
+   where `issue-id` is the issue number on GitHub and `prefix` is one of

-   Further prefixes are
+    - features

-    fixes/
+    - fixes

-    refactorings/
+    - refactorings

-   Now you can make your changes locally.
+   depending on which one is appropriate.
+This command creates a new branch in your local repository, in which you can now make your changes.

 3. Make sure to update the documentation along with your code changes